Decluttering When You Are Overwhelmed (Simple Tips That Actually Work)

 To stop feeling overwhelmed by clutter, stop bringing clutter in.
 Avoid big box retailers like Costco and Target that are designed to make you overspend.
 You think you are getting a deal, but even a deal or sale still takes your money and pushes more things into your home.

-12. Understand it doesn’t happen overnight
+12. Recognize it doesn’t happen overnight

 It took a long time for the clutter to accumulate – it will won’t go away in a day.
-Recognize that major decluttering takes time.
+Acknowledge that major decluttering takes time.
 If you are tackling a whole house declutter or dealing with a bigger issue alongside this process, accept that it will take time.
 Keep in mind that slow and steady wins the race.

 13. Know where items will go

 What do you intend to do with items you remove?
 Donate, trash or recycle?
-Have a simple plan in mind about where these things will end up.
+Have a follow-up plan in mind about where these things will end up.
 You won’t feel as overwhelmed to start decluttering if you know what happens afterwards.
 This sense of control will help you finish the plan.

-what to do with your decluttered items:
+What to do with your decluttered items

 - Goodwill or Salvation Army drop-off

-- Homeless shelter
+- Homeless or women’s shelter

-- Books to library or school
+- Books to your local library or school

-- Utilize a community garage sale
+- A neighborhood-wide garage sale

 14. Donate, don’t sell